 - Brush or comb your hair gently with a soft-bristle brush or comb.
 Start brushing or combing your hair at the ends and gently work your way up to your scalp.
 You can also finger-comb your hair by wetting your fingers with water.

-- If your hair is long, you may want to have it cut short before you begin treatment.
+- If your hair is long, you may want to have it cut short before you start treatment.

-- Try using hair products specially designed to cover bald spots and thinning areas of your hair (such as Bumble and bumble™ Hair Powder).
+- Try hair products designed to cover bald spots and thinning areas, such as Bumble and bumble™ Hair Powder.

 Do not use the following things on your hair during treatment.
 They can be too harsh or pull on your hair.

-- Hair spray, creams or oils, hair dye, bleach, relaxers, or permanents (perm)
+- Hair spray, creams or oils, hair dye, bleach, relaxers, or permanents (perms).

-You may still want to wear a wig or other hair covering during chemotherapy.
+You may still want to wear a wig or other hair covering during chemo.
 If you have any questions or concerns, talk with your healthcare provider.

 Wigs

 When shopping for wigs or hair pieces, you may want to shop around and compare prices.
 A wig or hair piece should fit properly, be comfortable, and be easy to care for.
-You may want to start wearing it as soon as your hair begins to thin.
-As your hair gets thinner, you may need to have your wig or hair piece adjusted to make it fit better.
+You may want to start wearing it as soon as your hair starts to thin.
+As your hair gets thinner, you may need to have your wig or hair piece adjusted so it fits better.

 Many insurance companies will pay for wigs or hair pieces when hair loss is related to medical treatment.
 Contact your insurance company to find out what your plan offers.
 If you need help finding a place to buy a wig or hairpiece, talk with your healthcare provider.